Perdue leads push to build safer schools

-AUGUSTA, Ga.
-(WJBF) – When 1.7 million Georgia students started the school year last month, the mood was much more somber than it has been in the past, says U.S. Senator from Georgia David Purdue (R).
+(WJBF) – When 1.7 million Georgia students started the school year last month, the mood was much more somber than it has been in the past, says U.S. Senator from Georgia David Perdue (R).

-“Bulletproof backpacks and lockdown drills are now part of our children’s daily routine,” says Purdue.
+“Bulletproof backpacks and lockdown drills are now part of our children’s daily routine,” says Perdue.
 “It is every parent’s worst nightmare.”

 As a response, Sen. Perdue has taken bi-partisan action alongside Sen. Doug Jones (D) from Alabama, Sen. Thom Tillis (R-NC), and Sen. Shelley Moore Capito (R-WV) to introduce a bill before congress establishing federal funding for an information clearinghouse designed to study best practices for school security and design.